King's Ely: Prior Crauden's Chapel

 Prior Crauden's Chapel was built in 1324 for John de Crauden.
 The building is Grade I listed.
 Small and intimate, it retains much of its original wall decoration.
 It is used by the school for small congregations and private prayer, its organ played by pupils and staff.

 The Queen's Hall

 The Queen's Hall, Ely.
 The primary residence of the Principal.
 In the background you can also see School House.

 Prior Crauden's Chapel is next to Queen's Hall, another 1330s building, which as the Priory housed boys aged 11–12 in the 1950s.
 It now serves as the residence of the Principal and his family.

 The Infirmary

 The Infirmary is one of the oldest surviving of the monastery's buildings, constructed in the 12th century.
 Located on Firmary Lane near the south transept of the cathedral, the building once housed sick monks, but is now the boarding house for the Ely Cathedral choristers.

-School House

-School House is part of the monastery, and the religious studies department is housed in the Hermitage buildings.
-The school uses the cathedral as a place of worship three times a week, and for major school services.